El Salvador is the third largest economy in Central America, and the most densely populated, with 6.2 million mainly

-Helping SMEs improve productivity, and to produce quality products for export, is a goal of the PFG.
-USAID provides technical assistance, training, and information technology to the Salvadoran government and private entities to improve business services for SMEs seeking to export.
+USAID assistance helps SMEs in El Salvador to have greater access to business development services, increase productivity and competitiveness, and expand operations in local and export markets.
 Activities establish linkages and alliances with private sector organizations to identify business opportunities for SMEs to secure sales with national and international buyers.
 Higher education and job training programs align workforce skills with productive sector needs and promote innovative business expansion.
 In particular, USAID programs help link at-risk youth between the ages of 16 and 29 to improved employment opportunities.

-USAID promotes the adoption of sustainable production of agro-tradables to expand exports.
+USAID promotes the adoption of sustainable production of agricultural products to expand exports.
 The adoption of these practices will also help the country to mitigate the impact of global climate change.